iggredible/Learn-Vim/ch16_tags.md

 Tim Pope, author of many great Vim plugins, wrote a blog suggesting to use git hooks.
 [Check it out](https://tbaggery.com/2011/08/08/effortless-ctags-with-git.html).

-# Learn Tags the smart way.
+# Learn Tags the Smart Way

 A tag is useful once configured properly.
 If you are like me and you forget things easily, tags can help you visualize a project.